Love the breeze! How to Plan a Garden Wedding!

 It would help if you also had backup plans for severe weather conditions such as a strong breeze and rain.
 Please make sure the canopy/tents are well fixed, so don’t blow with the wind.
 Have a sheltered area ready as a backup plan if you are expecting rain.

-Sharing with your guests that you are doing a garden wedding will be beneficial to them.
 They might consider bringing an extra blanket, jacket, umbrella, bug spray, etc. Of course, these are things that you can also provide, but it is good to let your guests know what to expect.

 6. Provide your guests with what they will “possibly” need

 Further to our earlier point, providing them with supplies that will help them navigate, being outdoor, will be absolutely helpful.
 Here are things that you can put or set-up in your welcome station:

 - Thor blanket